v-sec0/ccna-mdnotes/Open Shortest Path First (OSPF).md

 Multiple autonomous systems can be connected together.
 The router that connects these ASs together is called an **Autonomous System Boundary Router (ASBR).**

+## OSPF Terminology

+**Link**: A network or router interface assigned to any given network.
+When an interface is added to the OSPF process it's considered to be a link.

+**Router ID:** The name of a router in the OSPF process.
+This is usually derived from the highest loopback IP on the router, but if that's not available, the highest interface IP address is used.

+**Neighbor**